Jacquelyn K. O'Brien

-Jacquelyn Kirtley O'Brien (July 23, 1931 – November 19, 2013) was a member of the Ohio House of Representatives from 1985 to 2001.
-She is a Republican.
+Jacquelyn Kirtley O'Brien (July 23, 1931 – November 19, 2013) was a Republican member of the Ohio House of Representatives from 1985 to 2001.
 Her district consisted of a portion of southeastern Hamilton County, Ohio.
 She was succeeded by Tom Brinkman Jr., also a Republican.

+Political career

 Appointed in 1985 to complete the unexpired term left by the death of her husband, state Rep. John O'Brien, Jackie O'Brien was elected to a full term in 1986 and served eight terms in the Ohio House of Representatives.
 She was a close affiliate of state Rep. Jo Ann Davidson, who was Speaker of the Ohio House from 1995 until her retirement in January 2001.

-Mrs. O'Brien chaired the House Housing and Urban Affairs Committee, and she served on several other House committees, including Townships and Elections, Children and Youth, Human Resources, Veterans Affairs, State Government, and Finance and Appropriations.
+O'Brien chaired the House Housing and Urban Affairs Committee, and she served on several other House committees, including Townships and Elections, Children and Youth, Human Resources, Veterans Affairs, State Government, and Finance and Appropriations.

 She and her husband were instrumental in forming the first Anderson Township Library Committee in Hamilton County in 1980 and has remained involved with the group.
 She was appointed to a five-year term on the Ohio State Library Board in February 2005 and retired in 2009.